The Iranian flag is waved in Washington during a protest against the war in Iran. Reuters

 No official version of the proposal has been made available, but a summary released by Iran's Supreme National Security Council includes demands for the following:

-- US forces to withdraw from "all bases and points of deployment within the region".
+• US forces to withdraw from "all bases and points of deployment within the region"

-- The full payment of compensation to Iran.
+• Full payment of compensation to Iran

-It was not immediately clear if the US had agreed to any of those demands, even in principle.
-Talks are set to begin on Friday in Islamabad.
+It was not immediately clear if the US had agreed to any of those demands, even in principle, or whether the list is entirely accurate.

 Iranian Foreign Minister Abbas Araghchi said the 10-point proposal, and a 15-point proposal put forward by the US, would form the "basis" of discussions.